Ridge Debates

 she/her

-Please put @bronxsciencedebatedocs@gmail.com and eumj@bxscience.edu on the email chain.
+please put @bronxsciencedebatedocs@gmail.com and eumj@bxscience.edu on the email chain

-- do impact calc
+impact calc

 A high school social studies teacher for 20 years, I am a relatively new debate coach.
 I have a little experience judging Lincoln-Douglas and policy debates.

-Roadmapping is helpful in making it clear what your arguments are.
+Road mapping, with definitions, is helpful in making it clear what your arguments are.
 You should back your claims with warrants and cards from credible sources.
 I think it is most important that the teams respond to their opponent’s arguments.
 It is also important that you state your impacts clearly and that you effectively argue why your impacts matter more than your opponents’ do.

 Please do not spread.
 I will not appreciate theory or Kritiks and would prefer that you keep debate jargon to a minimum.